 Immunology is a relatively new and rapidly evolving specialty.
 Consultants require both physician and laboratory training in parallel.
-Consultant time (excluding supporting professional activity time) in immunology is divided between clinical work (80%) and laboratory (20%) duties.
+Consultant time (excluding supporting professional activity time) in immunology is divided between clinical work (around 70–80%) and laboratory duties (around 20–30%).
 Immunology clinical work is mainly outpatient (50% time).
 Other significant activities consist of day-case work including the delivery of immunotherapies, and ward work including referrals and small numbers of inpatients.

 Laboratory duties include:

 - complex allergic disease*: investigation of anaphylaxis, drug allergy, challenge testing, desensitisation and immunotherapy

 - immunodeficiency and recurrent infection: primary (often genetic) and secondary including cases due to immunosuppression, immunotherapy or biological agents used across the medical specialties

 - autoimmunity and vasculitis: including unsuspected cases identified either by immunopathology laboratory diagnostics, or as a paradoxical complication of immunodeficiency.
 Note that immunodeficiency cases show immune dysregulation and autoimmunity is common (eg primary antibody deficient patients frequently develop immune thrombocytopenic purpura (ITP) or other autoimmune cytopenias)